Lauren Betts: National team career

 Betts won a gold medal with the United States under-16 national team at the 2019 FIBA Under-16 Americas Championship in Chile.
 She averaged 12.2 points, 13.5 rebounds and 2.5 blocks per game, earning all-tournament honors.
 Betts was the youngest member of the under-19 national team at the 2021 FIBA Under-19 World Cup in Hungary.
 She averaged 11.1 points, 9.6 rebounds and 1.9 blocks per game en route to a gold medal.
 Betts played for the senior national team at the 2023 FIBA AmeriCup in Mexico, helping her team win a silver medal.
 She averaged 11.4 points, 10.9 rebounds and 2.1 blocks per game.

 Personal life

 Betts was born to Andrew and Michelle Betts.
-Andrew Betts was a Centre for the Great Britain/England national teams who played for several leading European clubs and was drafted by the NBA's Charlotte Hornets.
-Her mother, Michelle, played volleyball for Long Beach State; winning a national title in 1998.
-She has a sister, Sienna, and two brothers, Dylan and Ashton.
-In 2025, she appeared in the 10th season of RuPaul's Drag Race All Stars as a guest who received a makeover as part of a weekly challenge.
+Andrew was a center for the Great Britain and England national teams who played for several leading European clubs and was drafted by the NBA's Charlotte Hornets.
+Her mother, Michelle, played volleyball for Long Beach State, winning a national title in 1993.
+She has a sister, Sienna, who plays basketball at UCLA, and two brothers, Dylan and Ashton.
+In 2025, Betts appeared in the 10th season of RuPaul's Drag Race All Stars as a guest who received a makeover as part of a weekly challenge.

+Business interests

+On July 21, 2025, Betts and her sister, Sienna, were signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".
+In addition, in April 2026, Betts signed a shoe deal with Reebok.